FPGAwars/apio/COMMANDS.md

 ```
 Usage: apio create [OPTIONS]

-  The 'apio create' command creates a new apio.ini project file and may be use
+  The command 'apio create' creates a new `apio.ini` project file and is
-  when creating a new apio project.
+  typically used when setting up a new Apio project.

   Examples:
-    apio create --board icezum
+    apio create --board alhambra-ii
-    apio create --board icezum --top-module MyModule
+    apio create --board alhambra-ii --top-module MyModule

-  The flag --board is required.
-The flag --top-module is optional and has the
-  default 'main'.
-If the file apio.ini already exists the command exists with
-  an error message.

-  [Note] this command creates just the 'apio.ini' file rather than a complete
+  [Note] This command only creates a new 'apio.ini' file, rather than a
-  and buildable project.
-Some users use instead the'apio examples' command to
+  complete and buildable project.
+To create complete projects, refer to the
-  copy a working project for their board, and then modify it with with their
-  design.
+  'apio examples' command.

 Options:
   -b, --board board_id    Set the board.  [required]